 - expansile (see: blow-out bone metastases)

-As is the case with other other bone lesions, skeletal metastases can be difficult to identify on plain films since extensive (30-50%) bone mineral loss is required before the density loss is radiographically-visible 1.
+As is the case with other bone lesions, skeletal metastases can be difficult to identify on plain films since extensive (30-50%) bone mineral loss is required before the density loss is radiographically-visible 1.

 In many other cases the lesion is visible due to destruction of cortex, or the presence of visible sclerosis.